jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 `[^1]`

 in the midst of your text.
+Anywhere in the document afterwards you create the footnote contents by

+* after a blank line
-Anywhere in the document you write the footnote by placing at the start of a line the corresponding numbered entry using the same syntax but adding a colon and a space character after the closing square brace.
+* placing at the start of a line
+* the corresponding numbered entry using the same syntax
+* but adding a colon and a space character after the closing square brace, then
+* adding your wording for the footnote.

 `[^1]: Wording of footnote`

+Numbering: It seems to be the case that you can use whatever number you want in your Markdown and Materials for MkDocs will generate the correct numbering in the resulting HTML files.
+In other words, you could give each footnote the number "1" Perhaps this depends on the ordering of the use of a footnote and its definition.
+(The only algorithm available to the processing is going to be to associate the first use with the first definition, the second use with the second definition, ...)

 [^1]: https://squidfunk.github.io/mkdocs-material/reference/footnotes/#adding-footnote-references